profschramm/reactnd-project-would-you-rather/README.md

 # TBD Known Deficiencies

-1 Make the vote of the user clearer and prettier
-2 Add Avatar to NavLink header
-3 Modularity: Nav is imported into every Page.
+1 Learn CSS and make everything pretty!
+Example: the vote of the user on an answered question 2 Modularity: Nav is imported into every Page.
 Instead, have one Nav at App.js
              that is inherited by all the pages.
 Tried with "nested Routes" but was unsuccessful
       Note: I tried following this URL for including a header on every page with "withRouter"  # https://stackoverflow.com/questions/53539314/what-is-withrouter-for-in-react-router-dom

-4 Modify the Store to include the username and avatar as well, to avoid constant lookup
+3 Modify the Store to include the username and avatar as well, to avoid constant lookup

 ## Dependencies